WhatsApp Web ~ You have to read this first. Danger Revealed!

 Most smartphone users are still not comfortable with their micro keyboard.
 While this slows down conversation, switching between modes, trying to locate different buttons can really be a pain.

-In order to provide users with a richer communication experience, WhatsApp is now accessible both on mobile phones and computer through the web browser.
+In order to provide users with a richer communication experience, WhatsApp is now accessible both on mobile phones and computer through the web browser and desktop installation.

 WhatsApp Web Version – a richer Experience

-Using WhatsApp web version is one very exciting exercise.
+Using WhatsApp on the web browser is one very exciting exercise.
 However, not all WhatsApp subscribers are able to access their sessions through the web.

-At the time I’m writing this article, WhatsApp Web App is available only for Android, iPhone 8.1+, Windows Phone 8.0 and 8.1,Nokia S60, Nokia S40 EVO, BlackBerry and BlackBerry 10 smartphones.
+At the time I’m writing this article, the web version is available only for Android, iPhone 8.1+, Windows Phone 8.0 and 8.1,Nokia S60, Nokia S40 EVO, BlackBerry and BlackBerry 10 smartphones.